awesome-llm-papers/awesome-llm-papers.github.io/_publications/wolf2019transfer.markdown

 citations: 289
 bibkey: wolf2019transfer
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1901.08149'}]
-tags: [Training Techniques, Transformer, Fine-Tuning, Agentic, Model Architecture]
+tags: [Model Architecture, Transformer, Fine-Tuning, Agentic, Training Techniques, Evaluation]
 ---
 We introduce a new approach to generative data-driven dialogue systems (e.g. chatbots) called TransferTransfo which is a combination of a Transfer learning